vulinh64/vulinh64.github.io/blog/2025-08-10-main-method-evolution.md

 * `class`: Welcome to Java's obsession with object-oriented programming!
 Everything must live inside a class.
 Want to add `2+2`?
 Better make a class for it.
 It's classes all the way down, baby.

 * `public`: This is Java saying "Hey everyone, come look at my method!"
 It's the programming equivalent of shouting in a library.
-Other classes can access this stuff, which is great when you actually have other classes (spoiler: you don't, you just want to print something).
+Other classes can access this stuff, which is great when you actually have other classes (spoiler: you don't, you just want to print something.
 But you need `public` access modifier so that JVM can detect your program's entry point.

 * `static`: The "no assembly required" keyword.
 This means the method belongs to the class itself, not to any particular instance of it.
-Think of it as the class's personal method that doesn't need you to create an object first.
+Think of it as the class's personal method that does not need you to create an object first.
 Very convenient, very confusing for beginners.

 * `void`: The method's way of saying "I'm not giving you anything back, deal with it" (read: a method that returns nothing).
 It's like asking someone for directions, and they just grunt and walk away.

 * `main`: The chosen one!
 Java looks specifically for this name when you hit run.
-Call it maine, mane, or bob and Java will give you the cold shoulder faster than a coffee shop hipster.
+Call it maine, mane, or bob and Java will just give you a simple nope and walk away nonchalantly.

 * `String[] args`: The phantom parameter that 99% of beginner programs completely ignore.
 It's for command-line arguments, which is fancy talk for "stuff you type after the program name."